vmware/versatile-data-kit/specs/vep-2420-getting-started-with-my-data/README.md

 VDK documents all config and all config can be seen with 'vdk config-help'.
 However despite this there are a number of issues which make it difficult to configure VDK.

+#### Pain points
+Customers often provide the configuration incorrectly.
+1. Either using the wrong names
+2. Putting it in the wrong place
+3. Using values that aren't supported at all

+#### Root causes
 1. Users are expected to configure their job using a config.ini file.
 Ini files are not popular in the industry
 2. Sections are confusing
 ini files support sections (https://en.wikipedia.org/wiki/INI_file#Sections).